 Under direction of the Title IX Coordinator, Human Resources will investigate reported violations of the university's Sexual Misconduct Policy when perpetrated by or against university employees.
 This investigation is independent of any civil, criminal, or ecclesiastical proceeding.
 The Human Resource Investigation Process ("HR Process") is designed to provide a prompt, fair, and equitable resolution of reported behavior(s) which may violate this Policy.
-The HR Process can be viewed here.
+Read the HR Process for more information.

 V. COMPLAINT RESOLUTION PROCEDURES: STUDENTS

-The formal Student Honor Title IX Investigation Process may be initiated by submitting a report to the Title IX Coordinator or any Administrator in the Student Honor Office.
-A report of Sexual Misconduct can be made verbally or in writing.
+The formal Title IX Investigation Process may be initiated by submitting a report to the Title IX Coordinator.
 Additionally, depending on the circumstances and the severity of the reported violation, the university reserves the right to initiate this Process in the absence of a formal report.

 1. Preliminary Assessment

-Upon receiving a report of Sexual Misconduct, the Director of the Student Honor Office, in consultation with the Title IX Coordinator, will promptly perform a preliminary assessment based on the facts reported to determine whether they provide reasonable cause to believe a violation of the Sexual Misconduct policy may have occurred.
-If there is no reasonable cause to believe a violation occurred, no formal Title IX Investigation will be conducted, and the report will be handled under the Student Honor Office Investigation Process (as applicable).
+Upon receiving a report of Sexual Misconduct, the Title IX Coordinator will promptly perform a preliminary assessment based on the facts reported to determine whether they provide reasonable cause to believe a violation of the Sexual Misconduct policy may have occurred.
+If there is no reasonable cause to believe a violation occurred, no Title IX Investigation will be conducted.
 The Reporting Party will be informed that his or her report has been considered and will not be investigated under this Process.
-If reasonable cause is found, an investigation will proceed as provided below.2.
-Selection of Administrators
+If reasonable cause is found, an investigation will proceed as provided below.

 Notwithstanding the foregoing confidentiality provisions, the Reporting Party and any witnesses who participate in an investigation of Sexual Misconduct should be advised that their confidentiality will be preserved only to the extent it does not interfere with the university's ability to investigate the report and take corrective action.
 If the investigation results in litigation, the university may be legally required to disclose any information it has received.

-If the university determines it cannot honor a Reporting Party's request for confidentiality or a request to forego an investigation, it will inform the Reporting Party prior to commencing its investigation.
-The Title IX Coordinator is responsible for evaluating requests for confidentiality or to forego an investigation.
+If the university determines it cannot honor a Reporting Party's request for confidentiality or a request to forgo an investigation, it will inform the Reporting Party prior to commencing its investigation.
+The Title IX Coordinator is responsible for evaluating requests for confidentiality or to forgo an investigation.

 5. The Investigation